 When to Water

-Don’t just water without thinking.
+But don’t just water without thinking.
 Feel your soil!
 When the soil sticks in your hand and you can form it into a ball, it is moist enough.
 But, if it barely holds together in the palm of your hand, or if the surface looks hard, baked, or cracked, it is probably dry and it’s time to water.
+See if the soil is dry an inch below the surface; that suggests it needs water.

 Believe it or not, sometimes the best time to water is during or immediately after a rainfall, especially if the rain shower amounts only to a half-inch or so of water.
 The reason for this is that you want to add sufficient water at the same time to ensure penetration down to 5 or 6 inches.
 If you wait another day or two to water, you will be adding only surface water, which evaporates rapidly.
-With only frequent, light watering (or rain showers), you never build up a reserve of water in the soil.
+Light rain showers do not build up a reserve of water in the soil.

 Lose Your Guilt About Wilt